AtlasOfLivingAustralia/data-quality-filter-service-client/docs/CategoriesApi.md

         defaultClient.setBasePath("https://devt.ala.org.au/dataquality-filter");

         CategoriesApi apiInstance = new CategoriesApi(defaultClient);
-        String profileId = "profileId_example"; // String | The id for the quality profile or default for the default profile Integer id = 56; // Integer | The id for the quality category Integer max = 56; // Integer | Maximum results to return try {
+        String profileId = "profileId_example"; // String | The id or short name for the quality profile or default for the default profile
+        Integer id = 56; // Integer | The id for the quality category
+        Integer max = 56; // Integer | Maximum results to return
+        try {